URI-ABD/cakes-paper/reviewer-response.md

 integer $k$ or the number $\rho$ is a parameter to the corresponding problem and should be mentioned as such.

+*move introduction of the three deltas to later, to start of 2.4.3, and expand definition of rnn.
+(NI)*

 There are no theorems in the manuscript, yet there are arguments for quantities like the quality of the results or the time complexity that are given without much precision.
 It is better to give precise theorems or propositions for each thing to be proved, with appropriate assumptions, and to give precise proofs of same.

+*state theorem, which is the time complexity, and formalize the argument into a proof*

 The manuscript makes too much use of unfamiliar terminology taken from earlier papers without defining terms.
 For example, see line 233 and